nguyenhuy0905/tinydb/src/dbfile/README.md

   - ~~`malloc`~~, ~~`free`~~.
-  - ~~`free` should also coalesce free fragments that are next to each other, if it can create a combined fragment whose size is a power of 2.~~
-- Change TextType to simply hold a pointer (so, it's 6 bytes in size).
+  - ~~`free` should also coalesce free fragments that are next to each other, if it can create a combined fragment whose size is a power of 2.~~ ~- Change TextType to simply hold a pointer (so, it's 6 bytes in size).~ Kind of done, I guess?
 - If the user wants to set a string-type row as the key, auto-add an 8-byte column (or more like, whatever size\_t equals to) that holds the hashcode.
   - Maybe a quad-probe solution?
 By just adding some numbers to the hashcode.